 •Single instance storage of content on a distribution point

-Another change to the PXE service point is an update to the way we interact with the site database.
+Another change to the PXE service point is updating the way we interact with the site database.
 In Configuration Manager 2007, the PXE service point directly contacts the database to access deployment information about the client PXE booting.
-In Configuration Manager 2012, the PXE service point will route through he management point just like a client.
+In Configuration Manager 2012, the PXE service point will route through the management point just like a client.
 This is mostly an infrastructure optimization, but important to know the flow of traffic.